-Al-Tabari continues by saying: "If anybody asks, 'was the Prophet of God in doubt concerning the reality of God's telling?' the answer must emphatically be 'no'.
-(27) Al-Tabari's discussion is lengthy, and some of the points he makes arise in Ibn Taymiyya's contribution to the same issue - it is, however, essential to take note of one particular statement made by him:

-"the expression 'if you doubt', does not make it necessary that Muhammad doubted.
-(From the linguistic point of view) Arabs use such expressions, e.g. the master might say to his servant: 'If you are my servant you must do such and such' when the master has no real doubt at all that the servant addressed is his servant.
-Similarly an Arab might say to his son: 'If you are my son you will be kind to me'.(28)
+At-Tabari continues by saying: If anybody asks, 'was the Prophet of God in doubt concerning the reality of God's telling?' the answer must emphatically be 'no'.
+(26) At-Tabari's discussion is lengthy, and some of the points he makes arise in Ibn Taymiyah's contribution to the same issue - it is, however, essential to take note of one particular statement made by him: "The expression 'if you doubt', does not make it necessary that Muhammad doubted.
+(From the linguistic point of view) Arabs use such expressions, e.g., the master might say to his servant: 'If you are my servant you must do such and such' when the master has no real doubt at all that the servant addressed is his servant.
+Similarly an Arab might say to his son: 'If you are my son you will be kind to me.'"(27)

-Al-Tabari does not merely refer to colloquial use of the expression in everyday life but draws an example from the Quran: God asked Jesus whether Jesus had told the people: "take me and my mother as Gods, apart from God", (29) knowing full well that he had never done so.
-Thus the expression, as Al-Tabari makes clear, is nothing more than a rhetorical device.
-He concludes his argument by stating that it was only natural that Allah should have talked to Muhammad in phraseology appropriate to the Arabs in whose language the Qur'an itself was revealed.
+At-Tabari does not merely refer to colloquial use of the expression in everyday life but draws an example from the Qur'an: God asked Jesus whether Jesus had told the people: (take me and my mother as Gods, apart from God.) knowing full well that he had never done so.
+Thus the expression, as at-Tabari makes clear, is nothing more than a rhetorical device.
+He concludes his argument by stating that it was only natural that God should have talked to Muhammad in phraseology appropriate to the Arabs in whose language the Qur'an itself was revealed.
+(29)

+An-Nisaburi al-Tha'alibi's (d.
+427 A. H.) Tafsir stresses the semantic significance of the conditional: the expression "If you are in doubt" does not in any way prove either the existence or non-existence of the conditional matter; the same exegete, moreover, saw in this verse a clear proof of the fact that the People of the books had firm knowledge of the truthfulness of the Qur'an to the extent that they were in a position to argue even with Muhammad himself on the subject of his prophethood and he concludes: "The verse thus describes the Rabbis' deep knowledge of the authenticity of what God revealed to Muhammad; the verse does not describe the Prophet as having doubted."
 (30)

-Al-Nisaburi Al-Thaalibi's (d.
-427 AH) Tafsir stresses the semantic significance of the conditional: the expression "If you are in doubt" does not in any way prove either the existence or non-existence of the conditional matter; the same exegete, moreover, saw in this verse a clear proof of the fact that the People of the Books had firm knowledge of the truthfulness of the Qur'an to the extent that they were in a position to argue even with Muhammad himself on the subject of his prophethood and he concludes:

-"The verse thus describes the Rabbis' deep knowledge of the authenticity of what God revealed to Muhammad; the verse does not describe the Prophet as having doubted".
+The same Qur'anic interpreter supported his argument by reference to the tradition that Muhammad commented on the manner in which he received this passage: "I neither doubt nor question, but testify that this is the truth".
+An-Nisaburi's argument agrees in general with that of Ibn Hazm.
+He points out that "In" is a particle of negation "Nafiya" which could mean: "you are not in doubt", adding: "It is said moreover that the verse addressed any hearer who might have been in some doubt, and the people who might have doubted were Muslims converted from a Jewish or Christian stock."
 (31)

-The same Mufassir supported his argument by reference to the tradition that Muhammad commented on the manner in which he received this passage: "I neither doubt nor question, but testify that this is the truth".
-Al-Nisaburi's argument agrees in general with that of Ibn Hazm.
-He points out that In Nafiya is a particle of negation which could mean: "you are not in doubt", adding: "It is said moreover that the verse addressed any hearer who might have been in some doubt, and the people who might have doubted were Muslims converted from a Jewish or Christian stock".
-(32)